diegobarroso/55ktest/README.md

 - [x] Sort by clicking on the column header
 Provide a README.md file with instructions on how to run the application.

-## For this technical test ew ise:
+## For this technical test we use:
 - Angular 15
 - Services
 - Observables